 Until seminary resumes for me, I still want to write to you.
-I want to stay in the habit of answering, “How do you feel about how you spent your day[For my partners]?”
+I want to stay in the habit of answering, “How do you feel about how you spent your day?”
 (Beyond the other scopes of this blog – which seems ever expanding from this vantage point.)

 To answer the question, feel very good about the four days in question.
 On Friday, I went to work in the morning and attended to my office.
 In the day, I was running errands with Hayley who hosted a cookbook club even that evening – during which, I went to Dalton’s house for pizza and cashflow and risk with Dalton, Charlie and Victor.
 It was an especially good night as those three relationships are ones I want to intentionally foster and I think sharing food and games as well as car rides and conversation did that.
 Saturday, is oddly blank in my memory although I’m sure it was filled with preparations for the following day (including to-do list item: Prepare advent Sunday school material).
 Sunday, we worshiped in Sunday school as we finished the advent season’s readings together.
 In service, the children and our choir both sang songs of worship over our congregation in addition to Congregational singing and a sermon.
 Afterwards, Hayley and I hosted a Christmas party at the Church for a dozen friends.
 Monday, the 20th, I ran errands for Hayley, cleaned and packed with Hayley, met via Skype with Ron, attended a birthday party honoring Tim, and ended my day in Cumming, GA with Hayley’s family.
 Today, I went to the storage unit and made [very little] headway on pictures before finishing up Christmas shopping with Hayley, finishing reading discovery documents, and preparing sweets for my family’s Christmas celebration.